 We are migrating Vault documentation into HashiCorp Developer, our new developer experience.

 This document contains conceptual information about Identity along with an overview of the various terminologies and their concepts.
 The idea of Identity is to maintain the clients who are recognized by Vault.
 As such, Vault provides an identity management solution through the Identity secrets engine.
-For more information about the Identify secrets engine and how it is used, refer to the Identify Secrets Engine documentation.
+For more information about the Identity secrets engine and how it is used, refer to the Identity Secrets Engine documentation.

 »Entities and Aliases

 Each user may have multiple accounts with various identity providers, and Vault supports many of those providers to authenticate with Vault.
 Vault Identity can tie authentications from various auth methods to a single representation.
 This representation of a consolidated identity is called an Entity and their corresponding accounts with authentication providers can be mapped as Aliases.
 In essence, each entity is made up of zero or more aliases.
 An entity cannot have more than one alias for a particular authentication backend.